-On disposal of an investment property, the difference between the disposal proceeds and the carrying amount is recognised in profit or loss.
+Any gain or loss on disposal of an investment property (calculated as the difference between the net proceeds from disposal and the carrying amount of the item) is recognised in profit or loss.

 3.6 Inventories

 Inventories are measured at the lower of cost and net realisable value.
 The cost of inventories is based on the weighted average cost method, and includes expenditure incurred in acquiring the inventories, production or conversion costs, and other costs incurred in bringing them to their existing location and condition.